 By tagging and using Search Everything, you can draw connections between all of your boards across the entire account.

-Views allow you to visualize the information on your boards in a different way.
-For a high-level board, one view we recommend is the Timeline View.
-In this view, you can see all of your milestones in relation to one another.
+The Board Views allow you to visualize the information on your boards in a different way.
+For a robust view of your high-level board, we recommend to use the Gantt View, where you can see all of your milestones in relation to one another.
 You can move items around to ensure the assignment fits your team’s schedule, and you can click on the item itself to review a card with more details.
-Gantt mode is available as well.

-The Timeline View can be grouped by person, status, or department for an even more informative breakdown.
+The Gantt View can be grouped by person, status, or department for an even more informative breakdown.

 Get insights with the chart view